chriseugenerodriguez/chriseugenerodriguez/README.md

 I'm Chris Rodriguez.
 An Angular Developer at Microsoft.
 Community is :heart:.
 Code blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.

-I ocassionally blog and tweet about front-end development.
-Check out my twitter for tips, and insights in latest front-end.
-I also try to contribute to various open source gits, and provide quick gists for all.

 ## Things I am passionate about

 - Front-End :robot: